ckragt/Get-IpChecklist/README.md

 Import to all sessions: Open <code>C:\Windows\System32\WindowsPowerShell\v1.0\profile.ps1</code> or create it as administrator.
 Add <code>Import-Module \path\to\Get-IpChecklist.ps1;</code> and save profile.ps1 and you are ready to go.

 ### CONTACT
-Feel free to contact me via e-mail: ck [at] kragt.pro
+Feel free to contact me via e-mail: code [at] kragt.pro